ReactiveX/RxSwift/Documentation/GettingStarted.md

 ## Sharing subscription, refCount and variable operator

-But what if you want multiple observers to share one subscription?
+But what if you want that multiple observers share events (elements) from only one subscription?

 There are two things that need to be defined.

-* How to handle historical elements (replay latest only, replay all, replay last n)
+* How to handle past elements that have been received before the new subscriber was interested in observing them (replay latest only, replay all, replay last n)
-* How to control when to subscribe to shared sequence (refCount, manual or some other algorithm)
+* How to decide when to fire that shared subscription (refCount, manual or some other algorithm)

 The usual choice is a combination of `replay(1) >- refCount`.